Yoga Practice Osteopenia ,Osteoporosis. Many readers ask about Yoga as a practice for those who have bone

 I did found one study: published in the Journal of American Geriatric Society in September 2009.
 It title: Yoga decreases kyphosis in senior women and men with adult onset hyperkyphosis: results of a randomized controlled trial by Gail A. Greendale, MD, Mei-Hua Huang, DrPH, [...], and Sybil Crawford, PhD.

 The reported results of this study: "Compared to control participants, those randomized to Yoga experienced a 4.4% improvement in flexicurve kyphosis angle (p=0.006) and a 5% improvement in kyphosis index (p=0.004).
-The intervention did not result in statistically significant improvement in Debrunner kyphometer angle, measured physical performance or in self-assessed HRQOL (each p>0.1)." and the researchers concluded:
+The intervention did not result in statistically significant improvement in Debrunner kyphometer angle, measured physical performance or in self-assessed HRQOL (each p>0.1)."

 Another study was done by Dr. Loren Fishman, M.D., chief investigator, Columbia College of Physicians.
 She states; "Evidence in the animal literature confirms that unconventional tugs of the sinews and ligaments can not only arrest, but reverse osteoporosis.
 In a pilot study we compared twelve people who completed two years of yoga (the intervention group) with seven people that did not do yoga, the controls.
 These people had the same average age (66 years), very nearly the same amount of bone loss when the study started, and all had normal laboratory values.
 By doing 10-12 minutes of yoga a day, the mean bone mineral density of all the patients has improved well beyond that of the controls."